ory/oathkeeper/README.md

 ### ORY Security Console: Administrative User Interface

+The # ORY Hydra: OAuth2 & OpenID Connect Server

-The [ORY Security Console](https://console.ory.sh/) is a visual admin interface for managing ORY Hydra, ORY Oathkeeper, and ORY Keto.
+ is a visual admin interface for managing ORY Hydra, ORY Oathkeeper, and ORY Keto.

 ### ORY Hydra: OAuth2 & OpenID Connect Server

-[ORY Hydra](https://github.com/ory/hydra) ORY Hydra is a hardened OAuth2 and OpenID Connect server optimized for low-latency, high throughput, and low resource consumption.
+resource consumption.
+ORY Hydra is not an ORY Hydra is a hardened OAuth2 and OpenID Connect server optimized for low-latency, high throughput, and low resource consumption.
 ORY Hydra is not an identity provider (user sign up, user log in, password reset flow), but connects to your existing identity provider